10 Gen Z Insights - Understanding the Next Generation's Habits & Trends

 Looking towards politics, the topics equal rights (47%) and climate protection (35%) are most important to the Generation Z. As a possible effect of the pandemic, 32% of Gen Zers currently report finding health policy most relevant.
 In general the Generation Z is proving to be highly politically aware.
 The Generation Z, like all of us, are finding themselves living in unprecedented circumstances, during a time in their lives, where they should be gaining important experiences abroad and making connections at school and university.
 It is therefore understandable that 87% of participants report taking the Corona pandemic at least somewhat seriously.

-Consider how these compare to the ways in which Coronavirus changed consumer behaviour in the UK last year.
+Consider how these compare to the ways in mental health was impacted related to Corona in the following article.

 What comes after the Pandemic?